 The City’s current manhole maintenance is typically completed during the CCTV inspection or cleaning of pipelines.
 Manhole maintenance typically includes inspection of the manhole structure on the interior and by visual observation.

 The City does not have a formal procedure for inspecting manholes.
+Staff shall receive formal training in sewer collection system condition assessment, including manhole inspection starting in fiscal year 2012/2013 for the Wastewater Maintenance Supervisor and Lead Wastewater Maintenance Worker field staff person and continuing down to other Wastewater Maintenance Worker III field staff in subsequent years.
 It is recommended that a formal manhole inspection procedure be completed as described in more detail under Section 6.8.

 Air Release Valves Inspection and Maintenance